pireddag/plotFun/README.md

 # plotFun
 Plot functions with native TeXmacs graphics.

-The Scheme functions go in `.TeXmacs/progs/Graphics/Plotting/`
+The Scheme functions go in `.TeXmacs/progs/graphics/plotting/` (all lowercase!).
+I have already placed them in a directory with the right name and nesting, the tree `/graphics/plotting/` needs to be copied to the `prog` directory of TeXmacs.

 Load the package plotFun